The 30% ruling for your foreign employees in the Netherlands

 The Dutch government wants to limit the 30% ruling.
 These are the changes in 2024 and 2025:

-• For the first 20 months, you may pay 30% of the salary tax-free.
+- For the first 20 months, you may pay 30% of the salary tax-free.

-• The next 20 months after that, you may pay 20% of the salary tax-free.
+- The next 20 months after that, you may pay 20% of the salary tax-free.

-• The next 20 months after that, you may pay 10% of the salary tax-free
+- The next 20 months after that, you may pay 10% of the salary tax-free.

 From 1 January 2024, you may only apply the 30% ruling over a maximum amount.
 This is the so-called maximum remuneration (Balkenende-norm in Dutch) set in the Standard for Remuneration Act (Wet Normering Topinkomens).
 The amount is set every year.

-From 1 January 2025, employees who use the 30% ruling can no longer apply the so-called partial foreign tax liability (partiële buitenlandse belastingplicht) in their income tax return.
+From 1 January 2025, foreign employees who use the 30% ruling can no longer apply the so-called partial foreign tax liability (partiële buitenlandse belastingplicht) in their income tax return.
 Currently, they are seen as a foreign taxpayer, even though they live and work in the Netherlands, for their taxable income from substantial interest (box 2) and from savings and investments (box 3).
 This means they do not have to pay taxes in Box 2 and Box 3 on foreign capital income.

 From 1 January 2025, they will have to file their taxable income from substantial interest and savings and investments in the Netherlands.

-Criteria for using the 30% ruling
+What are the criteria for using the 30% ruling?

 Reimbursement